huuhoait/gin-vue-admin.com/docs/project/plugins.md

     owner='aoguai'
 />

-基于 OPQBot 和 botoy 的消息监控转发插件
+Message monitoring and forwarding plugin based on OPQBot and botoy

 ## OPQBot-GroupManager (Go)